ssetia19/Shopcart/README.md

 # Shopcart

-A basic shopping app based on ruby on rails..
+A basic book shopping webapp based on Ruby on rails.